 2. Wetlands.
-The subject proposal involves the stabilization of an existing utility pole within the wetlands of the Torrey Pines State Reserve.
-Also proposed is mitigation for temporary impacts to approximately 340 sq.ft. of coastal salt marsh.
+The subject proposal involves the removal of 25 wooden utility poles within the wetlands of the Torrey Pines State Reserve.
 The surrounding area consists of salt marsh vegetation, with some patches of open standing water.
 The following Coastal Act policy is most applicable to the proposed development, and states, in part: